 - Super photo opportunity and easily reached by public transport

 If you saw the photo above, you’d probably assume some kind of contemporary art museum.
 But this is one of Vienna’s municipal waste incinerators, producing energy for around 50,000 Viennese households (and heating and warm water for 60,000).

 The facility itself first went up in the late 1960s, but needed extensive repairs after a fire broke out in 1987.
-This seemed an opportune moment to make something more of the incinerator, and artist Friedensrecih Hundertwasser was eventually persuaded to redesign the chimney and façade.
+This seemed an opportune moment to make something more of the incinerator, and the authorities eventually persuaded artist Friedensreich Hundertwasser to redesign the chimney and façade.
 All work was completed by the early 1990s.

 The Spittelau incinerator now ranks as one of Vienna’s most striking landmarks, with the huge golden ball on its chimney an integral part of the cityscape.
 But it’s when you get up close that Hundertwasser’s architecture reveals its true majesty.